simsendx/plexus/README.md

 ...
 ```

 See `data/junctions.csv` for a complete example.
+Use `plexus template` to generate a starter file.

 ### Multi-Panel Input